robmoore-i/Q-GeneticAlgo/README.md

 scoreFitness:{[goal;attempt]...} where goal is some goal value and attempt is some attempt at producing that goal.
 It must return a float as its given score.

+By running ./build.sh the ga.q file will be moved into your QHOME (it does all the appropriate checks first) so you can load it from any q program you're running by doing `\l ga.q`.

 ## Example - exprFinder.q